Sthenoteuthis oualaniensis: Distribution and habitat

+In October 2020, during a seafloor mapping survey in a then-unexplored area of the Gulf of Aqaba in the Northern Red Sea Region, a team of oceanographers and other scientists with OceanX encountered a lone specimen of S. oualaniensis with their remotely-operated underwater vehicle (ROV); while investigating the sunken remains of the Egyptian cargo ship "Pella", which sunk in 2011 (with one reported fatality), OceanX was able to capture clear, full-body images of the squid as it swam in front of the ROV.

 Feeding habits

 Purpleback flying squids, which are thought to be both predators and prey, are considered both because throughout their life they are constantly changing, with continuous body-size increases allowing them to fulfill different trophic levels on the taxonomic and ecological spectrum in consideration of their food organisms, enemies and parasites.
 They feed utilizing a beak, which is a hard structure that contains composites of proteins and chitin fibres.
 Beaks are an important morphological characteristic; they can be used to identify and classify a species as they are easy to see with the naked eye and do not break down in the stomachs of predators.
 This feeding organ tears up and bites food, and throughout the squid's life, the characteristics of a beak can change as a result of ontogenetic states.
 The wing of the beak undergoes pigmentation that is related to the stiffness or hardness of the beak; the more tanned regions are harder than the untanned regions, and this pigmentation is directly linked with growth and changes in the diet.

 Purpleback flying squids are highly active predators that can move through the water at high speeds, easily manoeuvre and respond swiftly to changes in their environment.
-When under distress from external factors such as predation, they can reach a high speed and glide above the surface over ten meters; the cruising speed of an adult squid is between 3 to 10 km per hour, whereas their burst speed can reach 35 km per hour.
+When under distress from external factors such as predation, they can reach a high speed and glide above the surface over ten meters; the cruising speed of an adult squid is between 3 and 10 km per hour, whereas their burst speed can reach 35 km per hour.
 Burst speed can be important for sudden changes in movement and escape behaviour.
 They can gather into shoals ranging in size from two to 800 individuals, and in some cases in which geographical distributions overlap, they can travel within similar-sized schools of Dosidicus gigas and Ommastrephes bartramii.

 The diet of purpleback flying squids depends on their mantle length; young squids or paralarva tend to feed predominately on mesozooplankton and mesozooplankton, which include copepods, amphipods and many others.
-Juveniles or post-paralarvae can feed on mesoplanktonic and macroplanktonic invertebrates, which mainly include copepods, euphausiids, amphipods and chaetognaths, as well as micronekton fishes (mainly myctophids) and squids, as their mantle length cane range between 10 to 80 mm.
+Juveniles or post-paralarvae can feed on mesoplanktonic and macroplanktonic invertebrates, which mainly include copepods, euphausiids, amphipods and chaetognaths, as well as micronekton fishes (mainly myctophids) and squids, as their mantle length cane range between 10 and 80 mm.
 As they grow larger, their preference shifts toward larger fishes and squids and even other purpleback flying squids, as cannibalism is fairly common in this species.